 Conclusion & next steps

 Cybersecurity in the Age of AI is achievable with a focused playbook.
 Start with identity, harden email and endpoints, tune cloud guardrails, and test incident response.
 Repeat quarterly, measure a few outcomes, and keep training human defenders—the most adaptable layer you have.
-This is how small teams reduce risk consistently without adding unnecessary complexity.
+With steady habits and clear dashboards, Cybersecurity in the Age of AI becomes a competitive advantage customers can feel.

 References